 At the time of Jesus the washing of the feet was a gesture which expressed hospitality and welcome towards the guests.
-In an ordinary way it was done by a slave or also by the wife, and also the daughters toward their father.
+In an ordinary way it was done by a slave or also by the wife, concerning the wife and also the daughters toward their father.
 Besides, it was the custom that such a rite of the washing of the feet should be done before they sat at table and not during the meal.
-Such an insertion of Jesus' action intends to stress or underline how singular or significant His gesture was.
+Such an insertion of Jesus' action intends to stress or underline how singular or significant his gesture was.

-And thus, Jesus gets down to wash the feet of His disciples.
-The repeated use of the apron which Jesus tied around His waist underlines the attitude of service which is a permanent attribute of the person of Jesus.
-In fact, when He finishes the washing of the feet.
-Jesus does not take off the towel which He used as an apron.
-Such a detail intends to underline that the service-love does not end with His death.
-This minute detail shows the intention of the Evangelist to underline the significance and importance of the gesture of Jesus.
-By washing the feet of His disciples Jesus intends to show them His love, which is one with that of the Father (10:30.38).
-This image with which Jesus reveals God is really shocking: He is not a sovereign who resides exclusively in Heaven, but He presents himself as the servant of humanity in order to raise it to the divine level.
+And thus, Jesus gets down to wash the feet of his disciples.
+The repeated use of the apron which Jesus tied around his waist underlines the attitude of service which is a permanent attribute of the person of Jesus.
+In fact, when he will have finished the washing of the feet, Jesus does not take off the towel which he used as an apron.
+Such a detail intends to underline that the service-love does not end with his death.
+This minute detail shows the intention of the Evangelist to wish to underline the significance and importance of the gesture of Jesus.
+By washing the feet of his disciples Jesus intends to show them his love, which is one with that of the Father (10: 30, 38).
+This image with which Jesus reveals God is really shocking: he is not a Sovereign who resides exclusively in Heaven, but he presents himself as the servant of humanity in order to raise it to the divine level.
 From this divine service flows, for the community of believers, that liberty which comes from the love which renders all its members as "lords" (free) because they are servants.
 It is like saying that only liberty creates the true love.
-From now on, service which the believers will render to others will have the purpose of restoring the relationship among people in whom equality and liberty are a consequence of the practice of reciprocal service.
-Jesus, with His gesture intends to show that any domination over another is contrary to the attitude of God who, instead, serves people to raise them to himself.
-The pretension of superiority of one person over another no longer has any sense, because the community founded by Jesus does not have any pyramidal characteristics, but horizontal dimensions, in which each one is at the service of others, following the example of God and of Jesus.
+From now on, service which the believers will render to man will have as its purpose that of restoring the relationship among men in whom equality and liberty are a consequence of the practice of reciprocal service.
+Jesus, with his gesture intends to show that any domination o tentative to prevail over man is contrary to the attitude of God who, instead, serves man to raise him to himself.
+Besides, the pretensions of superiority of one man over another, no longer have any sense, because the community founded by Jesus does not have any pyramidal characteristics, but horizontal dimensions, In which each one is at the service of others, following the example of God and of Jesus.

-In synthesis, the gesture which Jesus fulfilled expresses the following values: the love toward brothers and sisters demands expression in fraternal acceptance, hospitality, and permanent service.
+In synthesis, the gesture which Jesus fulfilled expresses the following values: the love toward the brothers demands to be expressed in fraternal acceptance, hospitality, that is, in permanent service.

-c) Peter's Resistance
+Peter's Resistance

 The reaction of Peter before the gesture of Jesus is expressed in attitudes of surprise and protest.
-There is also a change in the way in which he related to Jesus: Peter calls Him "Lord" (13:6).
+There is also a change in the way in which he related to Jesus: Peter calls him "Lord" (13: 6).
 In such a title Jesus is recognized as having a level of superiority which is in conflict with the "washing" of the feet, an action which belongs, instead, to an inferior subject.
-The protest is expressed energetically by the words: "Are You going to wash my feet?"
-In Peter's eyes this humiliating gesture of the washing of the feet seemed to him as an inversion of values which regulate the relationship between Jesus and others: the first one is the Master, Peter is a subject.
-Peter disapproves the equality which Jesus wants to create among people.
+The protest is expressed energetically by the words: "Are you going to wash my feet?"
+In Peter's eyes this humiliating gesture of the washing of the feet seemed to him as an inversion of values which regulate the relationship between Jesus and men: the first one is the Master, Peter is a subject.
+Peter disapproves the equality which Jesus wants to create among men.